Sakela17/frontend-nanodegree-neighborhood-map/README.md

 # Neighborhood Map
 This is one of the projects for the Front-End Web Developer Nanodegree program at [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 Starting with a blank slate, I had to develop a single-page application using third-party libraries and APIs.
-The requirements for the application were to feature:
+The application has to feature:
-* a full-screen map of a neighborhood (I would like to visit) using the [Google Maps API] (https://developers.google.com/maps/documentation/javascript/);
+* a full-screen map of a neighborhood (I would like to visit) using the [Google Maps API](https://developers.google.com/maps/documentation/javascript/);
 * at least 5 markers on the map of the locations that I'm interested in within the neighborhood;
 * a list view of the locations;
 * a filter option (text input or a dropdown menu) to filter both the list view and the markers on the map;
 * a functionality that would provide more info for the locations using additional third-party APIs;
-* responsive interface utilizing [Knockout] (http://knockoutjs.com/) js framework.
+* responsive interface utilizing [Knockout](http://knockoutjs.com/) js framework.

 ## Project Details
 For this project I chose to work with a map featuring places within 150 meters of Cuitat Vella which is the core of the downtown Barcelona, Spain.